bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 man ls
 ```

+`man` uses a text reading program called `less` that we will cover later in the lesson.
+For now, here are some tips:

 Space key goes forward
 Or use the arrow keys to scroll up and down.

 When you are done reading, just hit `q` to quit.
 This can be a little confusing, so please let me know if you are having trouble leaving the `man` page.

 Programs that are run from the shell can get extremely complicated, and each program can have dozens of flags.
 No one can learn all of them,  So, please don't stress out if you can't remember the arguments we discuss.
 You can always pull up the `man` page to look them up.
 I know that's what I do.

 ### The Unix directory file structure (a.k.a. where am I?)